Silver Price: $28.89

 San Dimas Optimization Plans

-Given its extensive 250-year production history in Mexico, San Dimas is one of the country’s most prominent silver and gold mines as well as the largest producing underground mine in the state of Durango.
-However, due to poor economic conditions over recent years caused by weak metal prices and the previous streaming agreement, the operation suffered from a lack of investment.
+Given its extensive 250-year production history in Mexico, San Dimas is one of the country's most prominent silver and gold mines as well as the largest producing underground mine in the state of Durango.
+However, prior to First Majestic's acquisition and due to poor economic conditions at the time, the operation suffered from a lack of investment.
 Under the new streaming arrangement as of May 10, 2018, the operation is now generating significant cash flows allowing First Majestic to deploy capital towards exploration and underground development in areas of the mine that were previously deemed uneconomic.

 Since the acquisition announcement in January 2018, First Majestic has been developing a long-term mine and mill optimization plan for the future of the operation.
 The Company has identified numerous projects that will be implemented on an ongoing basis to improve production costs at the mine and processing plant, including: